michaelhenkel/dockstack/README.md

 16. webui:
  - OpenContrail webui

-The Container application configurations rely on predictable ip addressing.
+The container application configurations rely on predictable ip addressing.
-Per default docker reassignes new ip addresses in case a Container is stopped and restarted.
+Per default docker reassignes new ip addresses in case a container is stopped and restarted.
 Chaning ip addresses will break most of the applications.
-Therefore the containers are started without networking and ovs-docker is used to provide networking to a Container:
+Therefore the containers are started without networking and ovs-docker is used to provide networking to a container:

 ```
 CONTAINER_ID=`docker run -d --name CONTAINERNAME --net=none IMAGE CMD`